rcxking/wpi_sample_return_robot_challenge/gazebo/README.md

 You can also view the camera feeds in gazebo by selecting "Window -> Topic Visualization" and selecting the stereo camera topic.

-Viewing stereo camera output, and disparity map (depth info)
+Viewing stereo camera output, disparity map, and point cloud (depth info)
 -------------------------------------------------------------

 The Husky robot in the simulation is equipped with a stereo camera.
 We can use the ros package [stereo_image_proc](http://wiki.ros.org/stereo_image_proc) to derive depth information from the stereo cameras.